meltano/meltano/docs/docs/cloud/concepts.md

 ## Meltano Cloud Notifications

-A Meltano cloud notification is a response to meltano cloud event.
+A Meltano Cloud notification is a response to Meltano Cloud event.

 ### Supported notification types
 - `webhook`